ZapDos7/design-patterns-examples/README.md

 We add the factory class which handles deciding which class to return, thus keeping the other classes immutable if another type of objects needs to be handled by the `candyStore` class, adding maintainability to the code.

+### Exercise 4a
+Given a candy store simulation app, use the aforementioned pattern in order to ameliorate the code.

 ## Pattern 5: The Abstract Factory Pattern